tiborh/writings/prepositions.md

 Prepositions
 ============

 For learners who learn English as a foreign language, getting the prepositions right may be pretty tough at times.
+Some of the reasons why:

 The very structure of one's mother tongue can be utterly different: take the example of [agglutinative languages](https://en.wikipedia.org/wiki/Agglutinative_language) where affixes (prefixes and/or